wendemsky/TradeNexus/README.md

 # Trade Nexus

 Trade Nexus is a mock trading platform designed to simulate a realistic trading experience.

+## Multilayer Architecture

-The platform is built with a robust architecture featuring five distinct layers:
+- The platform is built with a robust **multilayer architecture** featuring five distinct layers:

 1. **Database**: SQLite3 database for data storage and retrieval.
 2. **Frontend**: Developed using Angular for a dynamic and responsive user interface.